-By signing up for free Cashrewards account and clicking through their link to the Virgin Australia website, you’ll make easily save some money on your next flight purchase.
+By signing up for free Cashrewards account and clicking through their links, you’ll easily save some money on your next hotel reservation.

 Cashrewards helps you earn cashback on your online purchases—including partner airlines, hotels, online travel agents and car rental (as well as with hundreds of other non-travel partners).
 Here is how it all works.